Friday, May 29, 2020

 Valerie Marie's first marriage ended in divorce in 1938 and was annulled by the Catholic Church two years later.
 She married the Duke of Arenberg in a civil ceremony in Berlin in 1939.
 A Roman Catholic ceremony was performed in October 1940 following the annulment.

-In April 1945, the American 9th Army requisitioned the Arenbergs' 300-room castle on the Rhine river.
+In April 1945, the American 9th Army requisitioned the Arenbergs' 300-room castle on the Rhine River.
 The Duchess was indignant when the officers asked her to give up most of the rooms in the 200-year-old castle. `I wouldn't put servants in the quarters the Americans asked me to live in.
 Imagine me getting along in fourteen rooms,' she told an Associated Press reporter.

 The Duchess of Arenberg died in 1953.
 Her aunt, Princess Marie Louise, attended Valerie Marie's funeral at Enghien, Belgium.
 Born illegitimate, her mother's name unknown, Valerie Marie died a duchess with the style of Serene Highness."